 Developing Protective Behaviours

-Child safe protective behaviors are strategies and principles aimed at empowering children to recognize and respond to situations that may compromise their safety and well-being.
+Child safe protective behaviors are strategies and principles aimed at empowering children to recognise and respond to situations that may compromise their safety and well-being.
 These behaviors are crucial for parents and schools to teach their children to help them stay safe in various environments.
 Here are key aspects of child safe protective behaviors that parents should consider:

 1. Body Awareness and Personal Space: Teach children about their bodies and the concept of personal space.
 Help them understand that their bodies belong to them, and they have the right to say no to unwanted touches or interactions.